mblakele/cprof/README.md

 This XQuery library makes that pattern easy.
 Here is an example:

     import module namespace cprof="com.blakeley.cprof" at "/path/to/cprof.xqy";

+    (: logic to enable profiling :)
     if (xs:boolean(xdmp:get-request-field('profile', '0'))) then cprof:enable()
     else (),

     cprof:value('xdmp:sleep(5)'),

-    cprof:report()
+    (: send the report XML wherever you like :) cprof:report()

 The only necessary logic is whether or not to call `cprof:enable`.